Alexander-Lao/Hangman/README.md

-Hopefully you guys can edit this file
+Hopefully you guys can edit this file.
 If you can, feel free to make edits to the "to do" list

 To do:
 Add word choice randomizer